SAFMAR

 Industrial and Financial Group SAFMAR is a Russian multisectoral conglomerate.
-The Group includes oil producing, oil processing, coal and potash companies, financial assets, retail chains, construction and development holdings, companies engaged in commercial property management, logistics centers, hotels, media resources among which are radio stations and TV channels.
+The group includes oil producing and processing companies, coal and potash enterprises, financial assets, retail chains, construction and development holdings, commercial property management firms, logistics centres, hotels, and media assets – among them radio stations and television channels.

 History

 Safmar Group was established by Mikhail Gutseriev, a Russian entrepreneur.
-The name SAFMAR derives from the first letters of his parents’ names Safarbek and Marem.
-Industrial companies owned by Mr. Gutseriev appeared to be the cornerstone of the Group.
-Their dynamic development allowed allocating the funds for the purchase of the new assets in different sectors thus leading to business diversification.
-This portfolio of assets required efficient management for which a joint stock company Safmar Group was incorporated.
-Mikhail Gutseriev is the Chairman of the Group's Board of Directors and he determines the conglomerate's development strategy.
+The name SAFMAR is derived from the first letters of his parents' names: Safarbek and Marem.
+The industrial companies owned by Mr Gutseriev became the cornerstone of the group.
+Their dynamic development made it possible to allocate funds for the acquisition of new assets in various sectors, thereby leading to business diversification.
+This portfolio of assets required efficient management, which led to the incorporation of a joint‑stock company, Safmar Group.
+Mikhail Gutseriev serves as the Chairman of the Group's Board of Directors and determines the conglomerate's development strategy.

-In 2019 two major industrial companies were included into SAFMAR Group.
-In April the holding purchased Afipsky oil refinery, and in October SAFMAR became the major shareholder in Kuzbasskaya Toplivnaya Company PJSC.
+In 2019, two major industrial companies were incorporated into SAFMAR Group.
+In April, the holding purchased the Afipsky oil refinery, and in October SAFMAR became the majority shareholder in Kuzbasskaya Toplivnaya Company PJSC.

-In September 2019 SAFMAR Industrial and Financial Group was inсluded into RBK 500 top list, being the 9th among the major state and private corporations of Russia.
-In 2020, the group confirmed its positions in this rating, and also entered the top 10 list of the largest 400 companies in Russia according to the Expert media holding.
-The Safmar group demonstrated similar results in 2021.
+In September 2019, SAFMAR Industrial and Financial Group was included in the RBK 500 top list, ranking ninth among the largest state and private corporations in Russia.
+In 2020, the group confirmed its position in this ranking and also entered the top‑10 list of the largest 400 companies in Russia, according to the Expert media holding.
+Safmar Group achieved similar results in 2021.

-Forbes Russia ranked the Gutseriev family as the leader among the richest Russian families with their US$5.65 bn common fortune.
+Forbes Russia ranked the Gutseriev family as the leader among the richest Russian families, with a combined fortune of US$5.65 billion.

 Courts

-In October 2019 Forbes Russia published the article about a trillion debt of the Gutseriev family and Mr. Shishkhanov, his nephew, found by Trust, the bank of “toxic” assets.
-Safmar said this information was “fake news” and “a perfect example of the most corrupted and cheapest yellow press”, the company also reported some pieces of information were “far-fetched” and “invented”, along with that Safmar did not exclude the defamation action.
-In the end the defamation action against Safmar was executed by Forbes Russia publisher.
-On the 10th of December Safmar and Mikhail Gutseriev filed a claim against the magazine to the Arbitration Court of Moscow requiring to delete the article.
-In December 2019, the editors of the magazine removed the material from the publication's website, recognizing it as erroneous, and the dispute was settled out of court.
+In October 2019, Forbes Russia published an article about a trillion‑ruble debt incurred by the Gutseriev family and Mr Shishkhanov, his nephew, which had allegedly been uncovered by Trust, a bank specialising in 'toxic' assets.
+Safmar stated that the information was "fake news" and "a perfect example of the most corrupted and cheapest yellow press".
+The company also claimed that some of the information was "far‑fetched" and "invented", and did not rule out taking legal action for defamation.
+Ultimately, a defamation claim against Safmar was brought by the publisher of Forbes Russia.
+On 10 December, Safmar and Mikhail Gutseriev filed a claim against the magazine with the Arbitration Court of Moscow, demanding the removal of the article.
+In December 2019, the magazine's editors removed the material from the publication's website, acknowledging it as erroneous, and the dispute was settled out of court.

 Assets

-Currently the major Safmar assets are focused in the following industrial sectors.
+Currently, Safmar's major assets are concentrated in the following industrial sectors.